FactoryTalk-Optix/Optix_Docker_FTOptixUpdateServer/README.md

     - Connect to the running container with `docker exec -it [container name] bash`
     - Browse to `/root/Rockwell_Automation/FactoryTalk_Optix/FTOptixApplication/Log/FTOptixLicenseSDK/`
     - Inspect the `FTOptixLicenseSDK.log`
-        - Here you should see the error (timeout,  invalid license key etc.)
+        - Here you should see the error (timeout,  invalid license key, etc.)
         - If there are issues that cannot be solved locally please get in touch with Rockwell Automation Software Tech Support

 ```bash